Australian College of the Arts

-Australian College of the Arts Pty Ltd (Collarts) alternatively styled COLLARTS is an Australian independent tertiary education provider, with four campuses in Melbourne, Victoria.
+Australian College of the Arts Pty Ltd (Collarts) is an Australian independent tertiary education provider, with four campuses in Melbourne, and one campus in Sydney.

-Originally operating as AusMusic, Collarts was founded in 1993 and offers undergraduate degrees to on-campus and online students.
+Originally operating as AusMusic, Collarts was founded in 1993 and offers certificates, diplomas, degrees, and postgraduate courses across music, performing arts, film and screen, design, fashion, and entertainment management.
+Collarts’ courses are delivered online and on campus, with a vibrant student community of more than 2,000 students from over 30 countries and 50 high schools.

 Collarts also works closely with a number of secondary schools to provide VET music programs, offering music programmes to school students.
-Upon successful completion of a VET program, students are awarded a nationally-accredited vocational training certificate.

 Collarts has four campuses across Melbourne, on Wellington Street and Cromwell Street in Collingwood, and George Street and Brunswick Street in Fitzroy.

-As of May 2021, there were 1200 students enrolled at Collarts, studying both online and on-campus.
+As of February 2026, Collarts has expanded its creative arts education footprint into Sydney through the acquisition of International Screen Academy - the parent organisation of Sydney Actors School and Sydney Film School based in Waterloo, Sydney, Australia.
+Collarts’ new Sydney campus is based at Waterloo studios - Waterloo, Sydney, Australia.

+In the 2024 Quality Indicators for Learning and Teaching (QILT) national Student Experience Surveys, students ranked Collarts as Australia’s number one provider of creative arts courses for Teaching Quality and Engagement, and number one for Overall Graduate Satisfaction.

 Acquisition

-In 2017, Collarts acquired the Mercer School of Interior Design, in order to expand further into the creative arts education industry.
+In 2017, Collarts acquired the Mercer School of Interior Design, to expand further into the creative arts education industry.
 The merger coincided with the introduction of two courses: Music Production and Content Creation.

+In 2026, Collarts acquired International Screen Academy - the parent organisation of Sydney Actors School and Sydney Film School based in Waterloo, Sydney, Australia.